sandhu1991/items-shop/README.md

 # items-shop
-COMMENTS:
+Notes:

-ElectronicItem class is the parent class(inheritance) Implmentented the interface with maxExtra method.
+* ElectronicItem class is the parent class(inheritance)
+* Implmentented the interface with maxExtra method.
-All memeber variables has private scope.
+* All memeber variables has private scope.